This Roasted Butternut Squash and Pumpkin Soup has just the right balance of savory and sweet. Silky smooth and full of fall flavor!

 - Heat a small non-stick skillet over medium heat.

-- Add the pepitas to the skillet and toast until they start to turn lightly brown and become fragrant.
+- In a small bowl toss together the pepitas, oil and spices until coated.
+Add the pepitas to the skillet and toast until they start to turn light brown and become fragrant.
+Remove from the heat and cool.

-Nutrition Information:
+Nutrition

 I love this savory recipe!
 I had a Jarrahdale pumpkin so I used that with my butternut squash.
 The only other addition I made was by adding creamy oat milk fryer I blended it.
 This was a hit with the family!
 Good thing I got more pumpkins after Halloween!
 Lol!